Your browser does not support JavaScript! Pls enable JavaScript and try again.

 What is the Citi One-Time PIN (OTP)

-The Citi One-Time PIN (OTP) is a unique, randomly generated, single use six digit PIN which can be generated via the Citi Mobile® App, or sent as an SMS to your mobile phone.
-You'll need to enter this any time you want to perform certain online transactions or actions via Citi Online.
-The OTP provides a stronger, smarter method for authenticating your online transactions for your peace of mind.
+The Citi One-Time PIN (OTP) is a unique, randomly generated, single use six digit PIN you will be required to enter when you want to perform certain online transactions or actions via Citi Online.
+It provides a second level of authentication to confirm that the transaction or action is authorised by you.

 How does the Citi OTP work?

+• 2) sent as an SMS to your mobile phone.
 You will automatically be enrolled to receive OTP via SMS when you open an account with us.
-This is to ensure all customers are using stronger authentication to transact online.

 Download the Citi Mobile® App today.